Pros and Cons of Consumer Proposals

 What are the pros and cons of a consumer proposal

-A consumer proposal is a government-authorized settlement program for unsecured debt.
+A consumer proposal in Ontario is a government-authorized settlement program for unsecured debt.
 Through it you negotiate with the creditors.
 It can save assets from liquidation, is an alternative to bankruptcy, and makes it easier to recover and rebuild credit.

 Advantages of a consumer proposal

 Instead of bankruptcy, you continue to make reduced payments until the debt is resolved.

 Some of the more common reasons for the consumer proposal option are:

 - Reduction of unsecured debt by as much as 75%

 - Consolidate debts into a single monthly payment of a fixed amount